adnguyen/Notebooks_and_Protocols/2017_notebook.md

 1. Paper discussion on Rhagoletis
 	* Thoughts on mendeley?
 	* Future papers to read
+		* Dan gave me 3
 	* Dynmaic QTL idea to integrate genetic basis of traits over life histories

 2. Meeting with PIs July 19th-- set time?
+2 or 3pm
 3. Which meeting to go to?
+I can go to both Evolution and ESA.
 	* Evolution 2018
 		* Montpellier, France Aug 18-22
 	* Entomological Society of America